 Outside the city, things were changing more rapidly.
 Looting of supermarkets and a few riots took place, mainly in the southern suburbs of Buenos Aires.
 Some of it was spontaneous and some of it was “sponsored” by the Peronist party that wanted to get President De La Rúa out of office.
 Political parties in Argentina are known to pay people to demonstrate, make a show of public support, or do whatever is asked of them.
 Regardless, news coverage of these events brought to mind Alfonsín-era hyperinflation… nothing pleasant.
 After several consecutive days of suburban problems, looting spread to the city itself & the President announced that he would make a televised speech on December 19th.

 21:00 and the sun had just set.
 The President spoke briefly, informing the public that due to increased criminal activity a state of emergency would exist indefinitely from that moment.
 What?!
 Give the police free reign to do anything they want?
 Were there enough lootings to justify such a radical measure?
 My thoughts raced between, “we’re fucked” to “damn, this is exciting.”
 How many people get to witness dramatic political change on this scale?
-Apparently I wasn’t the only one to think the situation was fucked up.
+Apparently I wasn’t the only one to think the situation was screwed.
 Within minutes of ending the address, Fabio and I began to hear noise outside.
 People were out on their balconies, banging away with whatever they could find.
 As more heard the clamor, more joined in.
 Passing cars began honking their horns in support.

 I understood what all the racket meant because it had happened a couple times in the previous week.
 Fabio explained that it was a form of public protest, non-violent in nature, that originated during the last days of Alfonsín.
 The cacerolazo allows people to let off steam, make their disapproval heard, and get on with their lives.
 At least that’s what had happened previously.
 Fabio went out on the balcony to add to the noise, and I didn’t think much of it.
 After all, I was a foreigner living in Argentina without a visa & my money wasn’t locked in the bank.
-And if things got really bad, I could always leave.
+If things got really bad, I could always leave.
 So what right did I have to join in the protest?
 I’m trying to decide what to do when it occurs to me that it won’t last long so it doesn’t really matter anyway.
 Previous cacerolazos had ended after about ten minutes.
 This time was different.
 Fifteen minutes go by & instead of dying out, it gets louder.
 Thirty minutes.
 Louder.
 Forty-five minutes & Fabio and I notice that people are leaving their apartments and taking the protest to the streets.
 People are in the middle of the streets, blocking traffic, and they’ve brought their pots and pans with them.
 You can make a LOT of noise with a pot and a wooden spoon.
 Try it at home.

 By this time, I had come to the conclusion that the person I love & my newest friends had been unfairly affected by government decisions, so why not protest?
-I was a bit stressed by the situation too –-not knowing whether I would be able to get money from any ATM and not having a cash backup to help in the worst case scenario.
+I was a bit stressed by the situation too –-not knowing whether I would be able to get money from any ATM and not having a cash backup.
 My income wasn’t in jeopardy, but I was far from living comfortably.
 So we go down to the corner and join in with the rest.
 At that time, we lived only one block from the major intersection of Avenida Rivadavia and Avenida La Plata.
 Over the next few hours, traffic came to a complete halt.
 At most intersections, trash bags and bins had been piled up and a few set on fire.
 That was enough to persuade people to stop driving.
 All the time, more and more people came down to protest.
 I’d never seen anything like that before.
 It was completely spontaneous, non-violent, and mainly middle-class.
 To add spice to the banging of pots and pans, certain slogans were repeated especially: el pueblo, unido, jamás será vencido… another reminder of Alfonsín days.
 Everyone in Caballito had had enough, and they needed to voice their opinions.

 It appeared that everyone had the same idea.
 As we were to find out later, there were basically three columns of people marching towards the center: from the north along Avenidas Santa Fe and Córdoba, from the center along Avenida Rivadavia and from the south along Avenidas Independencia and San Juan.
 I really didn’t know how far we’d actually go but it seemed like a good idea to me and we were caught up in the moment.
 It was emotional for me, to say the least.
 I had heard everyone bitch and complain about the situation for months and finally action was being taken.
 And it wasn’t the elite or the poor who were paid to demonstrate.
 It was people I could identify with.
 As we marched towards Once, I remember looking at everyone’s relief while they chanted, “Cavallo is a son of a bitch!
 Step down, De La Rúa!”
 I remember looking at older women out on their balconies at 01:00 banging on their pots and pans, cheering the people who were walking to Plaza de Mayo.
 Most of all, I remember thinking that something like that would NEVER happen in the United States of 2001, War on Terror or no.